caring for the elderly

 Ramps, handles and rails

 Getting around in the home with a mobility issue can be exhausting – but more importantly, it can be dangerous.
-Although they are simplistic in nature and are usually reasonably priced and easy to fit, standard aids such as handrails, ramps and strategically placed handles can make all the difference.
-Having solid points to hold onto can significantly reduce the risk of falls and makes navigating the home and maintaining independence much easier and safer.
-Ramps also provide wheelchair access.
+Although they are simple and inexpensive , standard aids such as handrails and ramps make all the difference.
+Having handrails can significantly reduce the risk of falls and makes moving about much easier and safer.
+Ramps provide easy wheelchair access.

 Walking aids

-In addition to handles, ramps and rails, walking aids for use both in and out of the home are a savvy investment for individuals with mobility issues.
-These range from simple walking sticks and crutches to more sophisticated frames – some with seats in-built and room for shopping and storage.
-This makes them perfect for those who like to have support and stability as they navigate both their home and their local environment.
+In addition, walking aids for use both in and out of the home are useful for anyone with mobility issues.
+These range from simple walking sticks and crutches to more sophisticated frames.
+Some have seats in-built and room for shopping and storage.
+These are perfect for support and stability as people navigate their home and their local environment.

 Lift and recline chairs

-The difficult thing about failing mobility is that it’s necessary to remain as active as possible by getting up and about, even when the person doesn’t feel like it or when they are experiencing pain or discomfort as a result.
+The difficult thing about failing mobility is that you need to remain as active as possible to avoid it getting worse.
+Even when the person doesn’t feel like it or when they are experiencing pain or discomfort as a result.
 Plenty of rest is also important, that said sometimes getting up and out of a chair can be difficult.
-Lift and recline chairs have a range of functions – but primarily they enable individuals to easily sit down and get up without outside assistance, helping them to maintain independence.
-Reclining chairs can also help those needing support to relax and can be used for rest during the day and in the evening.
+Lift and recline chairs have a range of useful functions.
+Primarily they enable people to easily sit down and get up without outside assistance.
+This helps them to maintain independence.
+Reclining chairs can also help people relax and can be used for rest during the day and in the evening.

 Bathroom aids

 Washing and dressing is a necessary daily task that can be incredibly difficult for those with mobility issues.
 Fortunately there are plenty of bathroom solutions available, ranging from affordable gadgets to specialised baths, showers and toilet facilities.
 Your choice between permanent fixtures and temporary solutions will depend on your circumstances and how much you have to spend.
 If your budget is fairly low but you need a short-term solution quickly, shower seats, grab rails and swivel seats or hoists will enable you to wash safely and are great affordable options.
-For individuals who know they’ll be staying at home for the foreseeable future an investment in a walk-in bath, toilet hoist or wet room may be more appropriate. (these are provided free by the NHS where the need is assessed…)
+For people who will be staying at home for the foreseeable future a wet room may be worthwhile.
+Note, these are provided free by the NHS where the need is assessed.

 Commodes

-A commode is a temporary arrangement – but can be incredibly useful during interim periods for those who are making necessary modifications to their home (such as installing a downstairs toilet).
-Commodes are portable and can be moved anywhere in the home – so they are ideal for individuals who are temporarily incapacitated or are waiting for a better long-term solution.
+A commode is a temporary arrangement – but can be incredibly useful.
+Especially while making modifications to their home such as installing a downstairs toilet.
+Commodes are portable and can be moved anywhere in the home.
+So they are ideal for people who are temporarily incapacitated or are waiting for a better long-term solution.

 Stair lifts